fortinet-fortisoar/solution-pack-soar-framework/docs/content.md

 ## Overview

-The SOAR Framework Solution Pack provides you with a snapshot of the configuration data and other items that can help you to optimally use and experience FortiSOAR’s incident response.
+The SOAR Framework Solution Pack provides you a snapshot of the configuration data and other items that can help you optimally use and experience FortiSOAR's incident response.

 This documentation provides a listing and brief description of the various types of modules, connectors, playbook collections, dashboards, reports, and widgets included in the Solution Pack.

 Playbooks help perform various operations that automate security processes across an organization.
 These playbooks also help simulate use cases and provide training for FortiSOAR.

-It is a foundational Solution Pack that creates the day-to-day modules that a Security Operations Center (SOC) requires.
-E.g. Alerts, incidents, indicators, campaigns, and hunts.
+SOAR framework is a foundational Solution Pack that creates the day-to-day modules like alerts, incidents, indicators, campaigns, and hunts that Security Operations Center (SOC) requires.

-***How to use all elements of FortiSOAR as per best practices***
+**How to use all elements of FortiSOAR as per best practices**

-### ~~What are SIEM and EDR?~~

-~~The core function of Security Information and Event Management (SIEM) is threat detection and management.~~

-~~A SIEM collects and combines data from various sources across an organization’s IT and security framework -- including host systems, networks, firewalls, and antivirus security devices.
-It analyzes data collected through these sources to identify potential security issues within an enterprise.~~

-~~An EDR (Endpoint Detection and Response) is a SIEM-complementary software used to expand detection and response capacity.~~

 ## Prerequisites

-SOAR Framework Solution Pack is the base solution pack and hence there are no prerequisites to install it.
+SOAR Framework Solution Pack is the base solution pack there are no prerequisites to install it.

 ## Contents